The Children of William Wetmore and Ann Ponting

 It is possible that prior to marrying Anne, John Cole Cox fathered a child with Anne's first cousin (once removed) Elizabeth Ponting, the daughter of George Ponting and Esther Cullimore.
 John Cole Cox Ponting was baptised on 18 April 1851 at Stone, the son of Elizabeth Ponting of Woodford (Appendix H).

-In 1881 John and Ann Cox were farming 30 acres with 6 men and 1 boy in Hill.
-Their daughters Edith and Susan and their sons Robert H and Edward J were living with them at the time.
-Catherine was living with her 91 year old grandfather Thomas Hewett at Hill.
+In 1881 John and Ann Cox were farming 300 acres with 6 men and 1 boy in Hill.
+Their daughters Edith and Susan and their sons Robert H and Edward J were still living with them at the time.
+Their daughter Catherine was living with her 91 year old grandfather Thomas Hewett at Hill.

-By 1891 71 year old John and 65 year old Anne were still living in Hill but John is now a retired farmer.
-Their 32 year old daughter Susan is once again the only child listed.
+By 1891, 71 year old John and 65 year old Anne were still living in Hill but John is now a retired farmer.
+Their 32 year old daughter Susan is the only child listed.
 Their son Robert, now 30 is farming on his own account in Hill.
 Was he still at the family farm?
 Living with him are his sisters, 35 year old Catherine and 34 year old Edith.
-Although shown as a separate household , their entry is next to that of their parents.
+Although shown as a separate household, their entry is next to that of their parents.
 The only "child" unaccounted for is Edward, who aged 27 was boarding with 29 year old Herbert C Isaac at Woodchester, Thornbury.
 Both are described as "manager of timber yard".

 John Cole Cox of Hill died on 8 May 1895 aged 75 years old and was buried at Rockhampton on 13 May 1895.
 Probate was granted to Edward John Cox and Robert Hewett Cox, both farmers.
 His estate was valued at £534 5s 9d.

-In 1901 75 year old Anne Cox is living on her own means, With her are her children, 45 year old Catherine, 42 year old Susan, 40 year old Robert and 37 year old Edward.
+In 1901 75 year old Anne Cox is living "on her own means" at Hill, With her were her children, 45 year old Catherine, 42 year old Susan, 40 year old Robert and 37 year old Edward.
 There is no trace of Edith Cox in the 1901 census.

-In 1911 Robert Hewett Cox, aged 50, Catherine Cox, aged 55, Susan Cox, aged 52 and Edward John Cox, aged 47 are all living at Nupdown, Thornbury and are described as dairy farmers.
+In 1911 John and Ann's children, Robert Hewett Cox, aged 50, Catherine Cox, aged 55, Susan Cox, aged 52 and Edward John Cox, aged 47 are all living at Nupdown, Thornbury and are described as dairy farmers.
 Also at the address was 18 year old servant Beatrice Edith Till.
-Their sister Edith was visiting Frederick William Beechers at The Gables, Kings Road, Walton on Thames.
-Aged 54 she gives her occupation as a correspondence clerk.
+Their sister Edith Cox was visiting Frederick William Beechers at The Gables, Kings Road, Walton on Thames, aged 54, she gives her occupation as a correspondence clerk.

-Robert Hewett Cox of "Nupdown" who was buried on 21 January 1937 at Rockhampton
+Robert Hewett Cox of "Nupdown" was buried on 21 January 1937 at Rockhampton

-In 1939 Edward, Catherine and Susan were living in Kington.
+In 1939 Edward, Catherine and Susan were still living in Kington.
 They were retired farmers.

-Susan Cox of Kington, Thornbury was buried on 14 September 1942 at Rockhampton
+Susan Cox of Kington, Thornbury died at the age of 83 years and was buried on 4 September 1942 at Rockhampton.

-Catherine Cox of Kington, Thornbury was was buried on 1 October 1942 at Rockhampton.
+Her sister Catherine Cox of Kington, Thornbury died soon after aged 86 years and was buried on 1 October 1942 at Rockhampton, just a month after her sister!!

-Edward John Cox "of Kyneton Cottage, Kington" was buried at Rockhampton on 19 February 1947.
+And finally Edward John Cox "of Kyneton Cottage, Kington" died aged 83 years and was buried at Rockhampton on 19 February 1947.

 - Robert Hewett and Anne Cox